Lemoncode/git-from-ui-to-terminal/README.md

 Sometimes you need to migrate some repository to another one and you really want everything, including all branches, refs, tags, etc.

-Instead of using a standard clone, we can follow these steps:
+Instead of using a `standard clone`, we can follow these steps:

 - Clone original repository locally `again` but with the `mirror` flag: